mohiwalla/ciirsdailyreport/README.md

 # CIIRS Task Report <img src="https://raw.githubusercontent.com/mohiwalla/ciirsdailyreport/mohiwalla/download.jpg" width="35" height="30">

 An automated solution for updating dates in the daily task report.
-Engineered to enhance productivity and efficiency 😊
+Engineered to enhance our productivity 😊

 To utilize this tool, simply click anywhere on the page; the data will be automatically copied to your clipboard.
 Paste it into your Gmail compose area, and you're good to go! 😎